-Residential properties that are under construction are valued using the cost approach.
+Properties that are under construction to be Residential Improved Properties are valued using the cost approach.

-This guide will be used for residential properties that contain three or fewer dwelling units and are under construction.
-For residential properties that are completed, please see the 2023 Residential Improved Properties (1 to 3 units) Assessment Methodology Guide available online at www.edmonton.ca.
+This guide will be used for residential properties that are under construction to be Residential Improved Properties.
+For Residential Improved Properties that are completed, please see the 2025 Residential Improved Properties Assessment Methodology Guide available online at www.edmonton.ca.